 Deploy an NFT Contract - ERC721

-Deploying an ERC-721 token contract for NFTs on VANAR chain is a straightforward process that is exact similar to what is explained in 'Deploy a Token Contract - ERC20'.
+Deploying an ERC-721 token contract for NFTs on Vanar chain is a straightforward process that is exact similar to what is explained in 'Deploy a Token Contract - ERC20'.
 The only difference is down to the smart contract level which is different to an ERC20 token contract.

 Below are the libraries and tools used for this tutorial: